mozilla-ai/lumigator/docs/source/get-started/suggested-models.md

 There are no summarization-specific parameters for this model.

-# Reference Models
+## Reference Models

 Before you jump into evaluating datasets, you should consider the following importance of quality ground-truth and annotations.

 Ground-truth would be the actual, expected output or correct answer in for a given task (such as summarization), serving as a reference to compare the model's predictions.
 Typically, a human with enough expertise in the task will annotate or label a dataset with those references for each sample (for example, an acceptable summary of the input text).

 To evaluate a model as reliably as possible, we encourage using human-provided ground-truth to compare against.
 Failing that, Lumigator enables the user to do automatic annotation with a [well tested model](https://blog.mozilla.ai/on-model-selection-for-text-summarization/) ([BART](https://mozilla-ai.github.io/lumigator/get-started/suggested-models.html#bart-large-cnn) for summarization task).
+Automatic annotation for translation task is currently not supported.

 You can do this through the API, using one of Lumigator jobs: `/jobs/annotate`.